douglasnovy/Engineering_Wiki/topics/General_Documents.md

 ---

 ### Title
-Comprehensive Guide to Ammonia Slip Measurement and Calculation in CEMS Applications
+Comprehensive Guide to Ammonia Slip Measurement and Calculation Methods for CEMS Compliance

 ---

 ### Overview
 Ammonia slip refers to the amount of unreacted ammonia (NH₃) that passes through a Selective Catalytic Reduction (SCR) system and is emitted into the atmosphere.
-Accurate measurement and calculation of ammonia slip is critical for compliance with environmental regulations, optimizing SCR performance, and minimizing excess reagent usage.
-This guide consolidates multiple engineering white papers and calculation methodologies used in Continuous Emissions Monitoring Systems (CEMS) to determine ammonia slip, with emphasis on inlet/outlet NOₓ differential methods, oxygen correction, and integration into data acquisition systems.
+Accurate measurement and calculation of ammonia slip is critical for compliance with environmental regulations, optimization of SCR performance, and minimization of excess reagent use.
+This guide consolidates multiple methodologies, formulas, and implementation details from industry white papers, spreadsheets, and regulatory references to provide a unified technical resource for engineers and compliance specialists.

 ---

 ### Key Concepts

 **1. Ammonia Slip Definition**
-Ammonia slip is the difference between the ammonia injected into the SCR and the amount that reacts with NOₓ.
-It is typically expressed in parts per million by volume (ppmv) corrected to a reference oxygen concentration (commonly 15% O₂).
+Ammonia slip is the difference between the ammonia injected into the SCR and the ammonia that reacts with NOₓ in the catalyst, expressed typically in parts per million by volume (ppmv) corrected to a reference oxygen concentration (often 15% O₂).

-**2. NOₓ–NH₃ Reaction Stoichiometry**
-NH₃ and NOₓ react on a 1:1 molar basis in the SCR.
-The amount of NH₃ reacted equals the NOₓ reduced.

-**3. Measurement Approach**
+**2. Measurement Approaches**
-- **Inlet/Outlet NOₓ Method**: Requires continuous measurement of NOₓ upstream and downstream of the SCR.
+- **Inlet/Outlet NOₓ Differential Method**: Uses continuous NOₓ measurements upstream and downstream of the SCR to infer reacted ammonia based on the stoichiometric 1:1 molar reaction ratio between NOₓ and NH₃.
-- **NH₃ Injection Monitoring**: Tracks ammonia mass flow rate into the SCR.
-- **Stack Flow Measurement**: Determines total exhaust flow for mass-based calculations.

-**4. Oxygen Correction**
-Most regulatory equations require correction to a reference oxygen concentration to normalize readings across varying combustion conditions.

-**5. Correction Factor (D Factor)**
-An empirically derived multiplier used to align calculated ammonia slip with results from annual compliance testing (Reference Method).
+- **Direct NH₃ Measurement**: Employs continuous ammonia monitors (less common due to calibration gas limitations).
+- **Mass Flow Calculations**: Combines ammonia injection rate, exhaust gas flow rate, and NOₓ differential to compute slip.

+**3. Regulatory Context**
+Many EPA-permitted Continuous Emissions Monitoring Systems (CEMS) and regional Air Quality Management Districts (AQMDs) accept the inlet/outlet NOₓ method for compliance, especially where SCR inlet monitoring is required.

 ---

 ### Technical Details

-**1. Base Formula (Mass Flow Molar Method)**
+#### 1. Core Formula (Mass Flow Molar Approach)
-From [Document 2], [Document 5], [Document 7], and [Document 9]:
+A general form used across multiple sources:

 \[
-NH_3\ slip = \frac{NH_3\ Flow\ Rate}{17} - \left( \frac{Dry\ Gas\ Flow}{29} \times \frac{NO_x^{in} - NO_x^{out}}{10^6} \right)
+\text{NH₃ Slip (ppmv @ 15% O₂)} = \left[ A - \frac{B \times C}{10^6} \right] \times \left( \frac{10^6}{B} \times D \right) \times \left( \frac{20.9 - CF}{20.9 - O₂} \right)
 \]

 Where:
-- NH₃ Flow Rate = lb/hr
+- **A** = Ammonia Injection Rate (lb/hr) ÷ 17 (lb/lb-mol) × %NH₃ in solution (if applicable)
-- Dry Gas Flow = lb/hr
+- **B** = Dry Exhaust Gas Flow Rate (lb/hr ÷ 29 lb/lb-mol) or (scfh ÷ 385.5 scf/lb-mol) depending on units
-- NOₓ concentrations = ppmv @ 15% O₂
+- **C** = Change in measured NOₓ concentration across catalyst (ppmv @ 15% O₂)
-- 17 = molecular weight of NH₃ (lb/lb-mol)
+- **D** = Correction Factor (derived annually during compliance testing)
+- **CF** = O₂ Correction Factor (operator-entered or calculated)
-- 29 = average molecular weight of exhaust gas (lb/lb-mol)
+- **O₂** = Measured exhaust stack oxygen concentration (%)

-**2. Oxygen-Corrected Formula**
-From [Document 3], [Document 6], [Document 8]:
+#### 2. Simplified Inlet/Outlet NOₓ Method
+From Document 2 and 5:
 \[
-As = \left[ A - \frac{B \times C}{1,000,000} \right] \times \left( \frac{1,000,000}{B} \times D \right) \times \left( \frac{20.9 - CF}{20.9 - O_2} \right)
+\text{NH₃ Slip} = \text{NH₃ Fed} - (\text{NOₓ In} - \text{NOₓ Out})
 \]
-Where:
-- As = Ammonia Slip (ppmv @ 15% O₂)
-- A = NH₃ Injection Rate (lb/hr) ÷ 17 (lb/lb-mol) × %NH₃ in solution
-- B = Dry Exhaust Gas Flow Rate (lb/hr) ÷ 29 (lb/lb-mol) or scfh ÷ 385.5 (scf/lb-mol)
-- C = ΔNOₓ across catalyst (ppmv @ 15% O₂)
-- D = Correction Factor (annual compliance test)
-- CF = O₂ Correction Factor
-- O₂ = Measured stack O₂ concentration (%)

-**3. Dry Gas Flow Calculation**
-From [Document 2], [Document 5], [Document 12]:
+Converted to molar basis and corrected for stack flow.

+#### 3. Exhaust Flow Rate Calculation
+Dry exhaust gas flow can be calculated using fuel flow and F-factor:
 \[
-Dry\ Gas\ Flow = (Fuel\ Flow \times Fuel\ GCV \times F\ Factor) \times \frac{20.9}{20.9 - O_2}
+\text{Dry Gas Flow (scfh)} = \text{Heat Input (MMBtu/hr)} \times \text{Fuel F-factor (dscf/MMBtu)} \times \frac{20.9}{20.9 - O₂}
 \]
-Where F Factor is fuel-specific (e.g., 8710 dscf/MMBtu for natural gas).
+Then convert to lb/hr using molecular weight constants.

-**4. Correction Factor Derivation**
+#### 4. Correction Factor (D Factor)
-From [Document 7]:
+Derived annually by comparing CEMS-calculated slip to Reference Method (RM) test results:
 \[
-D = \frac{RM\ avg}{CEMS\ avg}
+D = \frac{\text{RM Average}}{\text{CEMS Average}}
 \]
-- RM avg = Average of three Reference Method runs (NH₃ ppmv @ 15% O₂)
+RM average: mean of three 20+ minute runs from source tester.
-- CEMS avg = Average of corresponding CEMS-calculated NH₃ slip values
+CEMS average: mean of corresponding CEMS values.

-**5. Integration into CEMS/DAS**
-From [Document 3] and [Document 6]:
-- Configure channels for NH₃ injection rate, exhaust flow, NOₓ inlet/outlet, and O₂.
-- Apply formulas in the Data Acquisition System (DAS) or CEMS controller.
-- Maintain full precision for O₂ values (do not round).
+#### 5. Oxygen Correction
+Most formulas correct slip to a standard oxygen reference (e.g., 15% O₂):
+\[
+\text{O₂ Correction} = \frac{20.9 - CF}{20.9 - O₂}
+\]
+Where CF is the correction factor for O₂ reference.

+#### 6. Example Channel Setup in CEMS Controller (Document 3 & 6)
+- **NH3INJ**: Ammonia injection rate (lb/hr)
+- **NH3MOLE**: A = NH3INJ ÷ 17 × %NH₃
+- **FLOWSCFH**: Dry exhaust flow rate in scfh = HEATIN × FUELFACT × (20.9 / (20.9 - O₂))
+- **TEGASFL**: B = FLOWSCFH ÷ 385.5
+- **NOXSCRIN / NOXPPM**: Inlet and outlet NOₓ ppm
+- **K02**: D = Annual correction factor

 ---

 ### Best Practices

-1. **Continuous Inlet/Outlet NOₓ Monitoring**
-Ensure both SCR inlet and outlet NOₓ analyzers are calibrated and maintained for accurate differential measurement.

-2. **Annual Correction Factor Update**
+1. **Annual Correction Factor Validation**
-Derive and apply the D factor annually during compliance testing to maintain alignment between calculated and measured slip.

-3. **Full Precision Oxygen Measurement**
-Avoid rounding O₂ values before applying correction formulas to prevent calculation errors.

-4. **Fuel-Specific Flow Factors**
-Use correct F factors for the fuel type to ensure accurate dry gas flow calculations.
+Perform compliance testing annually to update D factor, ensuring CEMS slip values align with RM test results.

+2. **Precision in O₂ Measurement**
+Use full precision for O₂ values in calculations; avoid rounding to maintain accuracy.

+3. **Consistent Units**
+Ensure consistent use of mass or molar units across all parameters; conversion errors can significantly affect slip calculations.

+4. **Incorporate %NH₃ in Solution**
+When using aqueous ammonia, include the weight fraction of NH₃ in the solution in the A term.

-5. **Data Validation**
+5. **Controller Configuration**
-Implement automated checks in DAS to flag abnormal readings or calculation anomalies.

-6. **Documentation and Traceability**
-Maintain records of all formula parameters, correction factors, and compliance test results for regulatory audits.
+Set up dedicated channels for each calculation component in the DAS/CEMS controller to automate slip computation and logging.

+6. **Regulatory Compliance**
+Verify that the chosen calculation method is accepted by the relevant regulatory body (EPA, state AQMD, etc.).

+7. **Data Quality Assurance**
+Implement alarms or flags for abnormal slip values to detect potential SCR or measurement system issues.

 ---

 ### Source Attribution

-- **[Document 2]**: Provided the base inlet/outlet NOₓ differential method, mass flow molar formula, and dry gas flow calculation.
+- **[Document 2: Ammonia Slip Calculation.pdf]**: Provided inlet/outlet NOₓ differential method, mass flow molar formula, and regulatory acceptance context.
-- **[Document 3]**: Detailed oxygen-corrected ammonia slip formula and DAS channel configuration.
+- **[Document 3: Ammonia Slip Calculation.xlsx]**: Detailed step-by-step calculation procedure, oxygen correction, and CEMS controller channel setup.
-- **[Document 5]**: Offered simplified NH₃ slip equation and example calculation with actual plant data.
+- **[Document 5: Empire NH3slip.xlsx]**: Simplified NH₃ slip formula and example data set.
-- **[Document 6]**: Expanded on DAS implementation, %NH₃ in solution adjustment, and scfh-based flow calculation.
+- **[Document 6: ESC Ammonia Slip Calculation.xls]**: Similar to Document 3 with inclusion of %NH₃ factor and scfh-based flow calculation.
-- **[Document 7]**: Defined D factor derivation and compliance testing methodology.
+- **[Document 7: NH3 Slip Calculation Approach.pdf]**: Empire Power Units 11 & 12 procedure, D factor derivation, and compliance testing methodology.
-- **[Document 8]**: Included TCEQ and modified TCEQ equations for NH₃ slip with example datasets.
+- **[Document 8: NH3 slip calculations.xls]**: Provided TCEQ equation variant and example calculations for different plants.
-- **[Document 9]**: Explained molar ratio approach and quadratic correction factor derivation from test data.
+- **[Document 9: NH3SLIP Document_edit.pdf]**: Molar ratio approach, CF calculation via quadratic fit, and detailed reacted NOₓ computation.
-- **[Document 10] & [Document 11]**: Provided methods for converting NH₃ ppm to tons/year emissions.
+- **[Document 10 & 11: NH3TONS from NH3PPM]**: Conversion from ppm to tons/year for emissions inventory reporting.
-- **[Document 12]**: Supplied EPA Method 2 and Method 19 stack flow calculation procedures.
+- **[Document 12: stack_testing_equations.pdf]**: Exhaust flow calculation methods (EPA Method 2 and Method 19) relevant to B term derivation.

 ---

-This consolidated guide ensures technical accuracy and provides a unified reference for engineers and compliance specialists tasked with ammonia slip measurement and reporting in CEMS environments.
+This consolidated guide harmonizes multiple calculation approaches into a unified framework, enabling engineers to select and implement the most appropriate ammonia slip measurement method for their facility’s regulatory and operational needs.

 ## Glossary